jchprj/learn-scripts/kotlin/README.md

-## How to run this folder in VS Code
+## How to run junit folder in VS Code
+Use task `gradle build`, it will run the tests.
+If any test is failed, the build will fail.

+## How to run other folders in VS Code

 1. Open VS Code
 2. Open a `.kt` file in a Maven or Gradle project in the sub folder of this folder